aliciamaranville/GroupJ_CS4273Spring2025/README.md

 ## Requirements
 - Having python 3.7+ downloaded and installed is neccessary to run the project see download instructions [here](https://www.python.org/about/gettingstarted/)
 - As well a working understanding of python and web frameworks for building API's will be necessary to understand the code for more information about FastAPI click [here](https://fastapi.tiangolo.com/)
+- An understanding of virtual environments in python see more information [here](https://docs.python.org/3/library/venv.html)